Buckwheat (Soba): The Gluten-Free Grain with a Serious Bite

 • First-time screening — recommended if you have never been tested and are experiencing symptoms potentially related to food

-• After dietary changes — if you have significantly altered your diet (for example, adopting a gluten-free regime), testing can help identify any new sensitivities
+• After dietary changes — if you have significantly altered your diet (for example, adopting a gluten-free or plant-based regime), testing can help identify any new sensitivities

 • Following a reaction — if you have experienced an unexplained allergic response, timely testing may help identify the trigger